If you have bad credit, you know how hard it is to get approved for a loan.

 To say interest rates on a personal loan when you have bad credit are high is an understatement.
 The interest rate on a payday loan is ridiculous, up to 400% or even higher.
 But payday loans make sense in some situations when you need cash within 24 hours, and you’re expecting to repay it on your next payday.

 Many financial experts agree that payday loans, in general, are predatory and strongly advise against them.
-A $300 loan can quickly turn into a $600-$800 debt after just a couple months.
+A $300 loan can quickly turn into a $600-$800 debt after just a couple of months.

-If you do decide to get one of these loans to make sure you pay it back within 2 weeks.
+If you decide to get one of these loans to make sure you pay it back within 2 weeks.
 You will keep the amount of interest paid at a minimum and get an advance on your pay.

 An alternative to consider is getting a credit card or personal loan.
 The terms are much more appealing, and you’ll save a ton in interest.